 The laws that guide New York Child Protective Services today are Article 6, Title 6 of the Social Services Law and Article 10 of the Family Court Act.

-Violence is an important public health issue.
+Violence is a central public health issue.
 The World Health Organization (WHO) estimates that nearly 53,000 children are murdered each year and that the prevalence of forced sexual intercourse and other forms of sexual violence involving touch, among boys and girls under 18, is 73 million and 150 million respectively (WHO, 2016).

-The majority of reports are made by mandated reporters.
+The majority of reports of child abuse are made by mandated reporters.
 This is due to their professional training and mandated reporter training (NYOFS, 2016).

 Anyone may report suspected abuse or maltreatment/neglect at any time and are encouraged to do so.
 However, Section § 413 of the social services law requires designated professionals to report to the SCR when (NYOFS, 2016):

 Required Mandated Reporters may change as legislature is passed.
 The most recent list can be found in the social services law section 413 here.
 The following persons or officials are mandated reporters in accordance with social services law § 413 as of 5/26/16 is (NYOFS, 2016):

 Whenever such person is required to report as a member of the staff of a medical or other public or private institution, school, facility, or agency, he or she shall make the report as required by this title.
 Nothing in this section or title is intended to require more than one report from any institution, school, or agency.
 No retaliatory personnel action is allowed.

 The role of the mandated reporter is to report suspected incidents of child abuse and maltreatment.
 Reports need to be made to the SCR immediately upon the development of reasonable cause to suspect child abuse or maltreatment.